 About me

-I am a first-year PhD student at Centre Inria d’Université Côte d’Azur, under the supervision of Benjamin Grégoire.
+Starting from September 2025, I am a PhD candidate at Centre Inria d’Université Côte d’Azur, under the supervision of Benjamin Grégoire.
 Previously, I was a student at ENS Paris-Saclay for four years, including two in the Parisian Master of Research in Computer Science (MPRI) curriculum.

 I am interested in (provable) computer security, verification of cryptographic protocols and specifically how these notions behave under considerations of side-channel attacks.
 I am also more generally interested in (functional) programming languages, proof assistants, relational logics, probabilistic programming languages, etc.

-Since last year, I am agrégé d’informatique, and I am willing to focus my career on teaching, after my PhD.
+Since 2024, I am agrégé d’informatique, and I am willing to focus my career on teaching, after my PhD.
+I assist in several classes of computer science at Université de Montpellier.
 Other hobbies I enjoy include (but are not restricted to) cycling, photography, cinema, reading, badminton, and also practical aspects of computer science and talking about free software.
 Maybe talking a bit too much about NixOS.
 Sorry about that.

 Previous experiences